Dimitrios Grontis: Career

 Grontis began his career at the infrastructure segments of AEK Athens, signing a professional contract with the club in 2012.
-On 25 August, he made his professional debut against Asteras Tripoli, playing for 81 minutes. Ηe followed the club throughout its decline and its relegation to the Third Division, as well as its rebirth, staying until January 2016, having made a total of 45 appearances for the club.
+On 25 August, he made his professional debut against Asteras Tripolis, playing for 81 minutes. Ηe followed the club throughout its decline and its relegation to the Third Division, as well as its rebirth, staying until January 2016, having made a total of 45 appearances for the club.

 On 20 January 2016, Grontis moved to fellow Super League side Atromitos, signing a 2,5-year contract.
 However, in January 2017, his contract was terminated by mutual consent.
 Three days after his release from Atromitos, Grontis joined Iraklis.
 On 25 January 2017, he scored his first goal in a crucial 2–0 away win against Veria.
 His excellent performances helped his team avoid relegation, as Iraklis finished the season with 4 wins in its last 5 games.
 However, in light of the team's insurmountable financial problems, he was forced to leave the club.

 In July 2017, Grontis joined Super League side AEL on a 3-year contract.
 He was however immediately loaned out to Football League Trikala, and left AEL in the summer of 2018, signing a contract with second-tier club Aittitos Spata.
 After the first half of the 2018–19 season, Grontis moved to another second-tier club Ergotelis on a free transfer in January 2019.